tolking/element-pro-components/docs/docs/en-US/components/Form.md

 ### Array Form

-The array form is the same as the subform.
+The array form is the same as the sub-form.
 It is used to handle the situation where an array needs to be entered.
-Just configure the 'type' as' array 'to enable
+Just configure the `array` to enable

 ::: demo Control the maximum number of forms through max
 @/demo/Form/array.vue